 Color guard is a year-round class in which students learn dance and body principles and apply them to the art of color guard and its components of flag, rifle, saber, and various props.
 The year includes performances and participation at summer camps, football games and contests with the Marching Band, public and community performances, recitals, and Winter guard competitions in the Spring.
 Before and after school practice is required as well as one class period for each semester.
+Fees are associated with this course.
 Participation requires coach approval.